Solitude Springs Farm & VVineyard

 Other fruit ventures

 We continue to expand the number of fruit varieties on the farm.
 Over the last three summers, we have planted rhubarb, currant, domesticated raspberry, blackberry, serviceberry, blueberry, and honeyberry varieties.
 We have also expanded our experimental plot of fruit trees and bushes to include apples, seaberries, kiwi, cherries, and apricots.
-With the harsh winter last year, we certainly found out which fruit varieties are better suited to the farm’s location – and it isn’t necessarily the most cold tolerant of them!
-We saw our first blackberries develop, but they didn’t ripen before the first frost.
-This year, with earlier varieties set to come into production, we could start offering blackberries at our produce stand.
+With the harsh winter two years ago, we certainly found out which fruit varieties are better suited to the farm’s location – and it isn’t necessarily the most cold tolerant of them!
+In 2014, we saw our first blackberries develop and enjoyed about 30 fresh berries.
+This year we could start offering blackberries at our produce stand.
 Cross your fingers!
 See the trial varieties list above for more information.

 AlaskaWine.org and CrestViewWinery.com

 We recently acquired two additional domain names and will hopefully get some information up on them by the end of this summer.
-No real rush, though, as we aren’t making wine just yet.
+No real rush, though, as we only began making wine last fall.
 We hope that AlaskaWine.org will showcase the handful of small wineries in our great state, with the addition of Crest View Winery when it is time.

 Pictures of the ‘garden’ (left), a late summer thunderstorm from the vineyard (center), and subarctic tomatoes in the greenhouse (right,).